Interpreting the Text (Lewis, Spring 2016)

 - reading the commentary may take you back to the dictionary and vice versa

-- Commentaries and dictionaries may not always agree on some issues like when a text was written.
+- Commentaries and dictionaries may not always agree on some issues.
 Consider how you should negotiate these differences.
 At the very least, you should note the differences and state that scholars disagree.
 An even better approach is to take a side and explain your reasoning.

 - This is going to take time, so don't put it off until the last minute.